maliozdemir1/dsa210-project-impact-of-climate-on-gastronomic-diversity/FinalReport.md

-# Climate vs Caloric Density of Turkish Geographical Indication Foods
+# Impact of Climate and Weather Conditions on Regional Gastronomic Diversity in Turkey
 ## Final Report

 ---